domosekai/domosekai.github.io/index.md

 <a href='sstp/index.html'><img align="left" width="76" height="76" src="sstp-icon.png"/></a>

-  #1 SSTP / SoftEther VPN client on iOS
+&nbsp;&nbsp;&nbsp;&nbsp;#1 SSTP / SoftEther VPN client on iOS

-  iOS native solution
+&nbsp;&nbsp;&nbsp;&nbsp;First iOS native solution

 ---

 ## About Us

-Based in Hong Kong, we aim to provide new possibilities to you, in the simplest way.
+Based in Hong Kong, we aim to bring new possibilities to you, in their simplest way.

 © 2021 Domosekai Limited.
 All rights reserved.